gokaykayki/arper/README.md

 ## Prerequisites

 This script uses the `scapy` library.
-You can install they with `pip` :
+You can install it with `pip` :

 ```
 pip install scapy